OntimizeWeb/ontimize-web-ngx-keycloak-demo/keycloak/README.md

 ### Run Keycloak server
-The following command will run the keycloak server and import automatically the realm `implatform-demo` from the file `realm-export.json`.
+The following command will run the keycloak server and import automatically the realm `keycloak-demo` from the file `realm-export.json`.

 **Note**: replace `ABSOLUTE_PATH` by the path to the file `realm-export.json`.
 ```shell